koganei/ynab-kogs/README.md

 ## Installation

-- Download from the Spices Web Site
+- Download the zip from this page
 - Unzip and extract folder batterymonitor@pdcurtis to ~/.local/share/cinnamon/applets/
 - Enable the applet in System Settings -> Applets
 - You can also access the Settings Screen from System Settings -> Applets or from the Applet's Context menu